Eligibility Requirements

 Oral Interview

 In addition to submitting the application form and the documents discussed above, each applicant will be required to participate in an oral interview in Khmer.
 The interview, which will be recorded and retained for future reference, will normally be conducted by telephone by a member of the Khmer Language Program faculty.
-Arrangements for the interview will be made after a preliminary review of all applications has been completed.
+Arrangements for the interview will be made after a preliminary review of all applications is completed.

 [TOP]